TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormEngine/Rendering/Index.rst

 =========

-This is the second step of the processing chain: The rendering part gets the data array prepared by :php:`FormDataCompiler` and creates a result array containing HTML, CSS and JavaScript.
+This is the second step of the processing chain: The rendering part gets the data array prepared by :php:`FormDataCompiler` and creates a result array containing HTML, CSS and `JavaScript`:pn:.
 This is then post-processed by a controller to feed it to the :php:`PageRenderer` or to create an ajax response.